Bewcastle Roman Fort: Description

 The fort was unusual for a Roman fort, being an irregular hexagon rather than oblong, and occupied the whole of the small plateau on which it stood.
 It occupied an area of almost 6 acre.
 The fort was connected to Banna by a Roman road sometimes known by the modern name of the Maiden Way.
 Two stone signalling towers have been discovered between the two forts (at Barron's Pike and Robin Hood's Butts), and it is believed that these were used to relay signals between the forts.

-It is believed that the fort was built at about the same time as the forts on Hadrian's Wall, and that it was originally built with turf defences and timber buildings, but with gates and headquarters of stone.
+It is believed that the fort was built at about the same time as the forts on Hadrian's Wall around 124 AD, and that it was originally built with turf defences and timber buildings, but with gates and headquarters of stone.
 An inscription indicates the fort was built by the Cohors I Dacorum.
 After 142, a short period of abandonment coinciding with the move into Scotland followed, and the fort was reoccupied in c.
-AD 163.
-During the Antonine period, the turf ramparts were faced with stone.
+163. During the Antonine period, the turf ramparts were faced with stone.

 It was later completely rebuilt in stone.
 There were gateways to the north, south, east and west, the west gateway being the main one.
 The commandant's house (praetorium) was in the approximate centre of the hexagon, with the headquarters (principia) to the immediate north of it.
 A Hadrianic-style bathhouse was situated in the south-east section of the fort.

 Building inscriptions found at the site indicate that detachments from at least three legions were involved in the building of the fort, the Second Legion (stationed at Caerleon in Wales), the Sixth Legion (based in York) and the Twentieth Legion (based in Chester).

 The fort was largely destroyed in 343 when Hadrian's Wall was overrun.
 It was subsequently rebuilt but was finally destroyed after the barbarian invasion of 367 and was abandoned.